wpsharks/s2member-kb/tutorials/2015/169-user-custom-fields-via-php-code.md

 Whenever you create a Custom Registration/Profile Field with s2Member, you are required to assign it a Unique ID. s2Member takes the Unique ID that you assign—replacing anything that is not `a-z0-9` with an `_` underscore.
 This sanitized Unique ID is used to reference the custom field in code.

-See: **s2Member ⥱ General Options ⥱ Registration/Profile Fields & Options**
+See: **Dashboard → s2Member ⥱ General Options ⥱ Registration/Profile Fields & Options**

 ![](https://www.filepicker.io/api/file/NnxnjO37RcyQTYWYsSvX#.png)